andkob/BTree-gene-sequence-project/README-submission.md

 Provide a reflection by each of the team member (in a separate subsection)

 ## Reflection (Andrew Kobus)
+Working on the GeneBank B-Tree project has been a highly educational and somewhat challenging experience.
+Throughout this project, I have developed a deeper understanding of how B-Trees function, especially in the context of managing large datasets such as genetic information.
+Initially, the task of parsing gene bank files and correctly inserting sequences into a B-Tree felt daunting; however, implementing the process improved my ability to manage file I/O operations and understand binary search trees more intricately.

+One of the most rewarding aspects of this project was implementing the B-Tree insertion and deletion operations.
+It required careful consideration of tree balance and node splitting, pushing me to think algorithmically and pay attention to efficiency and data integrity.
+Moreover, adding the debugging functionality and SQL database interaction brought practical insights into how such systems are integrated and used in real-world applications.
+The challenges I faced, particularly in debugging and optimizing the search and insert functionalities, taught me the importance of thorough testing and incremental development.
+This project has significantly enhanced my coding skills, problem-solving abilities, and understanding of complex data structures.

 ## Reflection (Damon Wargo)
 The parts of this project that I worked on the most were GeneBankSearchDatabase, GeneBankFileReader, GeneBankCreateBtree, and the arguement files associated with the aforementioned files.
 So, my contributions were largely centered around the programs that helped the BTree as opposed to the actual BTree itself.